Mimi-ctrl/Cyber-Security-Base-Project-I/README.md

 4. Open a browser and go to `localhost:8000` to access the website.

 ## List of the used flaws
+!
+There is a fix for all of these in the code !

 #### 1. A05:2021-Security Misconfiguration